 A Brief History of Wardour Castle

 Tucked away, on the boundaries of Tisbury in South West Wiltshire lay the atmospheric ruins of Wardour Castle.
 Built in the 14th Century, it was originally a lightly fortified luxury residence owned by the Lovell family.
-After falling on hard times, the castle passed through several owners before being purchased in the 1600’s by the Arundell family.
+After falling on hard times, the castle passed through several owners before being purchased initially in 1544 by Sir Thomas Arundell of Lanherne.
+A staunch Roman Catholic, Sir Thomas was actually executed for treason and the castle confiscated.
+But in 1570 it was bought back by his son, Sir Matthew Arunell.

 The most blood-thirsty event in its history happened during the English Civil War.
 As Catholic landowners, the Arundell family were naturally Royalists.
 On 2nd May 1643, Sir Edward Hungerford and his 1300 troops lay siege to Wardour Castle after they were refused entry to search for Royalists.
 Lady Blanche Arundell was there alone with her children, servants and twenty-five trained fighters.
 Her husband Thomas Arundell had been called away on the King’s business at the time.
 Despite her heroic efforts to hold out, after five days of troops bombarding the castle walls with gunfire and mining, Lady Arundell was forced to surrender and abandon her beloved home.
 The Parliamentarians took control and garrisoned the castle.